qlanners/qlanners.github.io/research.md

 ---
 I research the use of machine learning to facilitate interpretable causal inference, with a particular focus on medical applications.
-My recent work includes estimating dynamic treatment regimes for ICU patients, developing an interpretable method for observational causal inference, and creating a variant of multilabel learning to im- prove the prediction of rare clinical events.
+My recent work includes estimating dynamic treatment regimes for ICU patients, developing an interpretable method for observational causal inference, and creating a variant of multilabel learning to improve the prediction of rare clinical events.
 My collaborations span statistics, computer science, medicine, and chemistry.

 ***